mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     ```python
     # Pseudocode: Tool or Callback identifies a preference
-    from google.adk.agents import ToolContext # Or CallbackContext
+    from google.adk.tools import ToolContext # Or CallbackContext

     def set_user_preference(tool_context: ToolContext, preference: str, value: str) -> dict:
         # Use 'user:' prefix for user-level state (if using a persistent SessionService)